Get to know us on:

 • Open-Loop: A dust collector with filter pulsing controlled by a timer sequence.
 A screw or airlock that operates continuously, regardless of load or downstream process, and a butterfly valve that actuates without position sensing demonstrate the limitations of open-loop systems when dealing with varying loads.

 HaF Equipment leverages extensive expertise and hands-on experience to deliver dependable, efficient, and customized control system solutions for a diverse array of industrial applications.
-Reach out to us today to explore how we can assist your organization in enhancing system control and offer essential guidance in the design and implementation of these systems, ultimately optimizing your operational performance.
+Reach out to us today to explore how we can assist your organization in enhancing system control and offer essential guidance in the design and implementation of these closed loop solutions, ultimately optimizing your operational performance.

 ABOUT THE AUTHORS